hjwalt/runway/README.md

 2. Reflection utility functions
 3. Logging utility functions
 4. Environment variable retrieval with sane defaults
+5. Converting bytes into a usable data structure

 This project is a combination of those.